Codestellation/statsd/README.md

 var count = new Count("bananas", 10);
 client.LogCount(count);

+// or even simplier using extension methods:

+client.LogCount("oranges", 11);

 ```

 One thing to notice: `IChannel` implementations are not thread safe and thus it's not recommended to reuse them among multiple instances of `IStatsdClient` implementations.